Unidata/netcdf-c/docs/install-fortran.md

        ENV_VARIABLE=value

 syntax used in the examples.
-In either case, `${NCDIR}` is the value of the environment variable NCDIR.
+In either case, `${VAR}` is the value of the shell variable or environment variable VAR.

 It will be easier to build the netCDF Fortran library if the C (and if needed, HDF5) libraries are built as shared libraries (the default), but